 Board of Directors

 The range of expertise, diversity and enthusiasm for the development of Canadian theatre in our Board of Directors makes it a very supportive and effective governing body.
-Twelve dedicated members—among them playwrights, artists and members of the community—contribute their vision and talent to making PWM an inclusive and imaginative space for discovery.
+Eleven dedicated members—among them playwrights, artists and members of the community—contribute their vision and talent to making PWM an inclusive and imaginative space for discovery.

 Ariadne Bourbonnière | Director